Updated: Jan 20

-Contact Energy is a New Zealand-based company that has built a flexible and largely renewable portfolio of electricity generation assets since 1996.
+Contact Energy is a New Zealand-based company built a flexible and largely renewable portfolio of electricity generation assets since 1996.
 Contact offers electricity, natural gas, and bottled LPG through 11 hydro, geothermal and gas-fired power stations, powering over half a million homes across New Zealand.
-Due to these renewable energy generation assets, Contact has been able to decrease its generated greenhouse gas emissions by 57% since 2012.
+Due to these renewable energy generation assets, Contact has decreased its generated greenhouse gas emissions by 57% since 2012.

 Category: Solar research

 Gross Revenue FY2021: AUD $2.57M

 Market Capitalisation February 2022: AUD $1.85B